 DoorDash may also be liable along with the driver under the “respondeat superior” doctrine which makes an employer liable for its employee’s negligence that occurs within the scope of the employee’s employment if the driver was a DoorDash employee rather than an independent contractor.

-DoorDash accident compensation
+DoorDash accident compensation in Michigan

 A person injured in a DoorDash accident in Michigan may be able to file a claim and sue the at-fault food delivery driver for pain and suffering compensation as well as “excess” lost wages and medical bills, and other economic damages.